Package 'nonprobsvy'

 method_selection

-a character with method for propensity scores estimation.
+a character indicating the method for propensity scores estimation.

 method_outcome

-a character with method for response variable estimation.
+a character indicating the method for response variable estimation.

 family_outcome

-a character string describing the error distribution and link function to be used in the model.
-Default is "gaussian".
+a character string describing the error distribution and the link function to be used in the model, set to gaussian by default.
 Currently supports: gaussian with identity link, poisson and binomial.

 subset